Jen-Dean/Consumer_ETL/README.md

 ### Subway
 - During the extraction process, because of the large amounts of information and time constraints, ended up focusing only on extracting the Subway sandwich length: 6" data only, using Beautiful soup etc.
 - The intial subway dataframe, before transformation, just had the following nutrient values: calories, total_fat, trans_fat, cholestrol, total_carbohydrates, dietary fiber, protein.
 - During the transformation process, the dataframe was cleaned up.
 More columns were added to the dataframe.
-Then, the final table was exported to csv for the loading process.
+Then, the final subway table was exported as csv for the loading process.

 ### Panera
 - Extracted data Panera website and tranformed the data as necessary.